-Be aware that it order to stop debugging output being produced, you will want to use no debug ... instead of debug ....
+Be aware that in order to stop debugging output being produced, you will want to use no debug ... instead of debug ....
 The arguments need to be the same.
 You can use show debugging rip to see what debugging options are enabled.

 5. In VirtualBox, we can connect and disconnect adaptors from a machine reasonably easily.
 In the bottom part of a VirtualBox VM window, you can click on the network icon to unplug or plug an interface.
 This is the same as plugging or unplugging a cable.
-We're going to use this feature to disconnect the 192.168.4.0/24 network from R1, and see how long it takes for R2 to learn of the outage.
+We're going to use this feature to disconnect the 192.168.4.0/24 network from R1, and see how long it takes for R2 to learn of the outage, by following the instructions below.

-To see modifications to the kernel's routing table on R2, we shall use the system command ip monitor (look back to the early lab where tools such as ifconfig were introduced).
-In modern versions of Vyatta that feature the FusionCLI interface, we can enter shell commands as well as Vyatta commands; only the Tab completion shows Vyatta commands, never shell commands.
+To see changes of R2's routing table, we shall use the system command ip monitor (look back to the early lab where tools such as ifconfig were introduced).
+In modern versions of Vyatta that feature the FusionCLI interface, we can enter shell commands as well as Vyatta commands; the Tab completion shows only the Vyatta commands, but never shell commands, as you might have noticed.

 - 1. In operator mode (ie. not configuration mode) run show log tail on R1; we should see a notification here when we unplug the interface. - 2.
 On R2, run ip -timestamp monitor.
 This will start reporting for changes to the routing table. - 3.
 On R1, un-tick the Adaptor 1 interface so it becomes unplugged, a log will be printed on-screen. - 4.
 On R2, there will shortly be a message reporting the change.
-Note the time it took; the clocks will be synchronised, so use the timestamps from both machines. - 5.
-That was fail-over.
+Note the time it took; the clocks will be synchronised, so use the timestamps from both machines. - That was fail-over.
 Re-enable the interface on R1.
-Measure how long it takes to failback.
+Measure how long it takes to fail-back.